 Washington County considers ban on exotic animals

-Washington County commissioners will consider a ban on exotic animals that is an outgrowth of a dispute with two people that the county has already fined for keeping lions and tigers on high-value farmland outside Hillsboro.
+Washington County commissioners will consider a ban on exotic animals that is an outgrowth of a dispute with two people that the county has issued a notice of civil violation for keeping lions and tigers on high-value farmland outside Hillsboro.

 An ordinance proposing the ban will get a public hearing in November, although a date has not been announced.